dikayx/mapy/README.md

 ## Acknowledgements

-I would like to thank the [CyberDefenders](https://github.com/cyberdefenders) team for their great work and for providing the inspiration for this project.
-They have created a fantastic tool and I hope that this project can help others in the same way their tool has helped me.
+I would like to thank the [CyberDefenders](https://github.com/cyberdefenders) team for their exceptional work which served as both an inspiration and a foundation for this project.
+Certain parts of the code are directly or indirectly derived from their work.
+I hope that this project can continue to build on the great work they've done and provide similar value to others.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License with special permission from the author of the original MHA project, which is licensed under the GPLv3.
+I deeply appreciate the author’s generosity in allowing this flexibility, enabling me to use the MIT License for this project.
+See the [LICENSE](LICENSE) file for details.